-Exhaust and the Combustion Chamber
+Oil in the Combustion Chamber

-A cylinder compression test will identify if it's a valve or the piston rings causing the blue exhaust.
+A wet cylinder compression test indicates if it's a valve or the piston rings, causing the blue exhaust.
 After locating a cylinder below specifications, the next step is to perform a wet compression test.
-This test will indicate whether it's a bad valve or weak piston rings causing the smoke.
+This test indicates whether it's a bad valve or weak piston rings causing the smoke.
 An ounce or two of oil is inserted into the cylinder.
 The crankshaft is rotated a few times and new compression readings are taken.